DAW Software Questions

 How Many HDD/SSD Should A DAW Have

 And my second question is: “How many HDD/SSD should have a typical DAW computer?
-I heard that you must have separate disks for OS/DAW, samples, projects, sounds libraries, etc. How it should be installed and use to get the speed, stability, etc. during work on DAW computer?
+I heard that you must have separate disks for OS/DAW, samples, projects, sounds libraries, etc. How it should be installed and use to get the speed, stability, etc. during work on a DAW computer?
 Could you explain this topic more?”

 Jim took a moment to answer his question.
 Jakub, there are some options out there not great meaning that although some of the DAW software can do these functions.